SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   WHERE comp1 = 'abc' "Equals some value

         "More example WHERE conditions:
-        comp2 > 100 "Greater than some value; alternatively GT is possible
+        AND comp2 > 100 "Greater than some value; alternatively GT is possible

-        "Not equals plus an additional condition that must be respected comp3 <> 100 AND comp4 = 'xyz'
+        "Not equals plus an additional condition that must be respected AND comp3 <> 100 AND comp4 = 'xyz'

         "(Not) between a value range
-        comp5 BETWEEN 1 AND 10
+        AND comp5 BETWEEN 1 AND 10
-        comp6 NOT BETWEEN 1 AND 10
+        AND comp6 NOT BETWEEN 1 AND 10

         "A character literal has a certain pattern, preceded and "followed by any string.
-        "comp7 LIKE '%XYZ%'
+        AND comp7 LIKE '%XYZ%'

-        "The second character is not Y. _ stands for any character. comp8 NOT LIKE '_Y%'
+        "The second character is not Y. _ stands for any character.
+        AND comp8 NOT LIKE '_Y%'

-        "Contains one of the values specified in the parentheses comp9 IN ( 'ABC', 'DEF', 'GHI' )
+        "Contains one of the values specified in the parentheses AND comp9 IN ( 'ABC', 'DEF', 'GHI' )

-        "Does not contain one of the values specified in the parentheses comp10 NOT IN ( 'JKL', 'MNO' )
+        "Does not contain one of the values specified in the parentheses AND comp10 NOT IN ( 'JKL', 'MNO' )

-        "Checking if an operand has an initial value comp11 IS INITIAL
+        "Checking if an operand has an initial value AND comp11 IS INITIAL

-        "Combination of logical expression using AND, OR and parentheses ( comp12 = a AND comp13 < b ) OR ( comp14 > c AND comp15 <> d )
+        "Combination of logical expression using AND, OR and parentheses AND  ( comp12 = a AND comp13 < b ) OR ( comp14 > c AND comp15 <> d )

   INTO TABLE @DATA(itab_where).
 ```